-Staff is currently working on the construction design of West Fifth Streetscape Phase II.
+Currently, staff is working on the planning and design of West Fifth Streetscape Phase II.
 Phase II extends four (4) city blocks, and the same treatment that the Gateway project received is also planned for this project.
 This portion of the streetscape will provide a more sustainable pedestrian experience, and will provide much needed traffic and utility upgrades.
-The planning and design is completed.
-Construction funded by a local General Obligation Bond, will be to be started sometime in 2017.
+The planning and design is expected to be complete by the end of 2014.
+Staff anticipates that a conceptual drawing, construction plans, and a financial implementation plan will be delivered on or before December 1, 2014.